New Orleans Black History Bus Tour #HBT-18

 The tour acquaints you with an overview of greater Black New Orleans today.
 We highlight and showcase the life and struggle of the people.
 The attractions include workplaces, schools, universities, neighborhoods, artists, music and cuisine.

-See the Homer A. Plessy marker-site, Dillard University, Ellis Marsalis Musical Center, Hurricane Katrina-devastated lower ninth ward, former John McDonogh #19 & William Frantz Schools where Leona Tate, Gail Etienne Stripling, Tessie Prevost Williams and Ruby Bridges sought the right to attend a public school; visit Central City where Southern Christian Leadership Conference, Peoples' Defense League, Student National Coordinating Committee, Congress of Racial Equality, Free Southern Theater were once headquartered, as well as learn about the struggles today.
+See the Homer A. Plessy marker-site, where Plessy resisted and was arrested for defying state law that segregated railroad trains based on race in 1892 that led to the infamous U.S. Supreme Court decision of ‘separate but equal’; the Tate-Etienne-Prevost Interpretive Center (TEP), where three (3) Black six-year-old girls, Leona Tate, Gail Etienne, Tessie Prevost (along with Ruby Bridges at another school) fought for the right to attend an all-white public school; visit Central City where Southern Christian Leadership Conference, Peoples’ Defense League, Student National Coordinating Committee, Congress of Racial Equality, Free Southern Theater were once headquartered; see Dillard, Xavier, and Southern University in New Orleans, as well as learn about the struggles today.

-Length of tour: 4 hours with about 25 site and stops.
+Length of tour: 4 hours with about 25 sights and stops.

 Contact us for scheduling at email@example.com